softalker/archetypes/README.md

 ```
 -DarchetypeGroupId=softalks -DarchetypeArtifactId=archetypes.void -DarchetypeVersion=1.1 -DarchetypeCatalog=internal
 ```
-If you choose not to use this file you must put the same content on the command line (alongside all other properties) when requesting the project generation
+If you choose not to use this file you must put the same content on the command line (alongside all other properties) when generating the project
 ## Target project properties
 Four more properties needs to be set before generating the project:
 - **groupId**